dbluhm/indy-sdk/doc/mac-build.md

 docker run -itd -p 9701-9708:9701-9708 indy_pool
 ```

-**Note:** In order to run local nodes on MacOS, it may be necessary to set up port mapping between the Docker container
-and local host.
+**Note:** If you run into issues, try following the instrutions in this link.
+In order to run local nodes on MacOS,
+it may be necessary to set up port mapping between the Docker container and local host.
 Follow the instructions in the
 [Indy SDK README](https://github.com/hyperledger/indy-sdk#how-to-start-local-nodes-pool-with-docker)

 ### 6. Run tests
 ```sh
 RUST_TEST_THREADS=1 cargo test
 ```
+The tests may take awhile to complete.

 # Building and Running `indy-cli`